ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ### Alternatives

-DDEv offers several ways to achieve a same thing, offering different level of flexibility or adaptation to your development environment.
+DDEv offers several ways to achieve a same thing, offering different level of flexibility or adaptability to your development environment.

 #### Using an auth.json